justinhachemeister/Bleak/README.md

 var injector = new Injector();

-// Inject a dll into a process using the CreateRemoteThread method
+// Inject a DLL into a process using the CreateRemoteThread method

 injector.CreateRemoteThread("processName", "pathToDll");

-// Erase the PE headers of a dll loaded in the process
+// Erase the PE headers of a DLL loaded in the process

 injector.EraseHeaders("processName", "pathToDll");
 ```